arielchuri/coreinteraction/PSAM_1028_D_CHURI_S21.md

 <!-- #### UX Documentation & Development Plan -->
 <!-- Turn in a PDF of the UX documentation for the final project.
 Include a site map and user journey.
 Also turn in a development accounting for a three week development period.
 Be specific about what you intend to have completed at each milestone. -->

+## Website creation process
+1. The design brief
+   - Why is this product being created?
+   - Who is the target audience?
+   - What is the state of the art (competitive analysis)?
+   - It what context will they access the product?
+   - What are the goals?
+   - How will success be measured?
+1. Content
+   - Content audit (what content is available already)
+   - Copy
+   - Images
+   - Interaction
+1. User Experience
+   - Who are the users?
+   - What are the user's motivations?
+   - How will the user access the information?
+   - Information architecture
+1. Create user profiles
+1. Create user journeys
+1. Wireframes
+1. Style
+   - Mood board
+   - Color palette
+   - Typeface
+   - imagery
+   - motion design
+   - micro interactions
+1. Prototype (testing)
+1. Development
+1. Testing
+1. QA
+1. Metrics (testing)
 ## Reading / Media
 1. [Ellen Lupton, *Thinking With Type*](https://ebookcentral-proquest-com.libproxy.newschool.edu/lib/newschool/detail.action?docID=3387329)
 1.[*Universal Principles of Design*](https://ebookcentral-proquest-com.libproxy.newschool.edu/lib/newschool/detail.action?docID=3399678)